 The Group has a Development Management Services Agreement with a development management company named Headland Developments Limited ("Headland").
 Thomas Ashworth has a beneficial interest in and is a Director of Headland and therefore, constitutes a related party of the Group.
-Development Management Services fees capitalised in investment property and inventories during the year are detailed in Note 19.
+Development Management Services fees capitalised in investment property and inventories during the year are detailed in Note 20.

-The Group has a Project Management Services Agreement with a property management company named Bela Vista Property Services Limited ("Bela Vista").
+The Group has a Project Management Services Agreement and an Agency Services Agreement with a property management company named Bela Vista Property Services Limited ("Bela Vista").
 Thomas Ashworth has a beneficial interest in and is a Director of Bela Vista and therefore, constitutes a related party of the Group.
-Project Management Services fees capitalised in investment property during the year are detailed in Note 19.
+Project Management Services fees capitalised in investment property during the year are detailed in Note 20.